This is a course-based named option within the Biomedical Engineering MS.

 Prior Coursework

-Graduate Work from Other Institutions
+Graduate Credits Earned at Other Institutions

 Probation

-This program follows the Graduate School's Probation policy.
+Refer to the Graduate School: Probation policy.

-Every BME graduate student must have a faculty advisor.
+Every biomedical engineering graduate student must have a faculty advisor.
 A faculty advisor provides the graduate student with academic guidance in their course program and research oversight in their thesis, project, or engineering report.
 Graduate students should always seek advice from their advisor and other faculty in their interest area prior to enrolling for courses.

 15 credits maximum

-Time limits
+Time Limits

-This program follows the Graduate School's Time Limits policy.
+Refer to the Graduate School: Time Limits policy.

 Grievances and Appeals